Primed for Success

 Day 4 Inquiry Planning – Cluster plan for the inquiry

-Day 5 and 6 Cluster based project days – arrangement TBC
+Day 5 and 6 Cluster based project days – School cluster arrangement

 Touchpoint (Half a day) Online check-in with The Learning Partnership for further support, information sharing and any further clarifications needed.